 Try writing down goals you have achieved and keep goals you hope to achieve in the future visible to you.
-At our September 2017 support group, people shared non-scale victories they are most proud of and set goals for future victories.
-Have a look at the list and maybe there are one or two you can set as your goal for next year.
+During our Tuesday Talks support group, people often share non-scale victories they are most proud of and set goals for future victories.
+Have a look at the list and maybe there are one or two you can set as your goal for this year.

 - Able to go to the store and buy clothes that I feel comfortable in

 - Walk on the beach and enjoy it without being out of breath